gicentre/litvis/documents/tutorials/elmVegaWalkthrough4.md

             selection
                 << select "picked"
                     Single
-                    [ Fields [ "Cylinders" ]
+                    [ seFields [ "Cylinders" ]
-                    , Bind [ IRange "Cylinders" [ InName "Cylinders: ", InMin 3, InMax 8, InStep 1 ] ]
+                    , seBind [ iRange "Cylinders" [ inName "Cylinders: ", inMin 3, inMax 8, inStep 1 ] ]
                     ]
     in
     toVegaLite (sel [] :: scatterProps)
 ```

-The binding to the slider is added with the parameterised `Bind` type followed by a type representing the HTML input element (`IRange` in this example), the data field to which it is to be bound and then a list of optional input element parameters (here just setting the limits of the slider and step between slider values).
+The binding to the slider is added with the parameterised `seBind` function followed by a function generating the HTML input element (`iRange` in this example), the data field to which it is to be bound and then a list of optional input element parameters (here just setting the limits of the slider and step between slider values).
 The binding is two-way, so directly selecting points on the scatterplot updates the sliders and moving the sliders updates the selected (and therefore highlighted) points.

 Binding need not be limited to single input element.